-Veterans Affairs Office - The Veterans Affairs Office assists military veterans, their family members and their survivors in obtaining all federal and state educational benefits and entitlements they have earned by serving in the United States military, and to provide guidance and support services that will aid veterans in their transition to academic and civilian life.
+Veterans Affairs Resource Center - The Veterans Affairs Resource Center assists military veterans, their family members and their survivors in obtaining all federal and state educational benefits and entitlements they have earned by serving in the United States military, and to provide guidance and support services that will aid veterans in their transition to academic and civilian life.

 Wintrode Tutoring Program - Free tutoring services to all students to improve their understanding of course material, improve their grades, and increase their self-confidence in relation to course material.
 In order to do this, tutors will help you to better understand course content and help you develop study strategies to use in current and future courses at SDSU.

 Writing Center - The Writing Center in Briggs Library (103) offers assistance with developing writing skills and answers questions about developing or improving any writing project.

 Yeager Media Center - The Yeager Media Center is a full functioning video production service and broadcast studio that is located on campus.